-Our duty of care to members allies with our need to seek value for their employers, our customers: robot-assisted surgery adds several thousand pounds to the cost of a procedure.
+Our duty of care to members allies with our need to seek value for our customers: robot-assisted surgery adds several thousand pounds to the cost of a procedure.

 We follow a strict set of guidelines when checking the evidence for authorising procedures.
 Understanding we needed to know more about robot-assisted procedures, AXA Health commissioned an independent series of evidence reviews in four separate and growing areas of robotics: head and neck, chest (including lungs), colorectal and bladder surgery.

 We also drew up a set of criteria we ask surgeons to meet before carrying out robot-assisted surgery, covering appropriate training, experience, record keeping and data sharing on outcomes.

 The result is a defined set of procedures that we’ll fund or consider authorising, confident that they bring clinical benefit to our members.
 However, we always encourage specialists to contact us to share research and discuss our findings, which are published on our Provider website.
 This work has enhanced our relationships with professional surgical organisations, which appreciate the clinical rigour of our findings, and has been welcomed by the robotics manufacturers.

 We’re proud of this collegiate approach to stakeholders in the debate, because we feel we should be working across the entire private healthcare sector to reach good funding decisions which benefit all our members.